 Angela Betz is a Greek and Roman Civilization major with an intention to be a supplementary major in Global Affairs.
-On campus, I am the Academics Section Editor for the Dome Yearbook and play the piccolo for the marching band and basketball band, and flute for concert band.
-I also am a member of the Classics Club.
-I would like to do research on the archaeological and historical pasts of Greece and Rome, especially considering how past issues present themselves in current societal issues.
-I intend to focus my research on how elements leading to the fall of the Roman Empire are represented in political states that are most turmoil.
-In the summer of 2021, I intend to go abroad at an archaeological dig site in Gabii, Italy.
-I plan on attending grad school after Notre Dame to further my studies in ancient archaeology and the affect of classical civilizations on modern society.
+On campus, she is the Academics Section Editor for the Dome Yearbook and plays the piccolo for the marching band and basketball band, and flute for concert band.
+She is also a member of the Classics Club.
+Angela would like to do research on the archeological and historical pasts of Greece and Rome, especially considering how past issues present themselves in current societal issues.
+She intends to focus research on how elements leading to the fall of the Roman Empire are represented in political states that are most turmoil.
+In the summer of 2021, she intends to go abroad at an archeological dig site in Gabii, Italy, and plans on attending grad school after Notre Dame to further her studies in ancient archeology and the affect of classical civilizations on modern society.

 Fanguri Chen is double-majoring in Accountancy and Japanese.
 He is currently a research assistant for Professor Victoria Hui on historical analyses of war data sets and movements in ancient China.
 Outside class, he is a saxophone player for the marching band an oboe player for the symphonic band.
 He is also a Chinese Peer Tutor at the Center of Language and Culture and a volunteer for Money Think.
 He plans to research on international education in the near future.